The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 1. You’re going to first start off by adding flour, sugar, cinnamon, and salt to a big mixing bowl.

-2. You will then add in the cold butter and you want the butter to be cold because it helps create a slightly flaky pie crust.
+4. You want the butter to be cold because it helps create a moist pie crust.

 How to make sweet potato pie